 This work builds on the knowledge we have accumulated over thirty years of activities in the fields of journalism, education, the arts, and science, and the strengths of our unique network of partners, collaborators and prize laureates.

 We focus on projects that have a tangible impact on our audiences locally and across Europe.

 Collaboration is key.
 We partner with diverse institutions, non-profit organisations and innovative individuals, and specialist knowledge groups to share ideas and develop projects.
 We are committed to experimentation — either through designing and piloting new projects, trying different formats, or supporting independent, pioneering ideas – alongside more traditional forms of action, such as research-based reports.

 We also identify and support forward-thinking and progressive individuals and organisations through our biennial prizes in Education, Journalism, Science and the Arts.
 Each edition focuses on a different aspect of these fields, with a prize-giving ceremony and a flexible programme of events tailored to the topic.

-The Foundation was initiated by Irene Evens-Radzyminska and George Evens in 1990.
+The Evens Foundation was initiated by Irene Evens-Radzyminska and George Evens in 1990.
 Having witnessed the horrors of World War Two, which forced them to flee their home in Poland, they found new hope in Belgium.
-The foundation’s creation was an expression of their belief in – and commitment to – the European Project: a vision of a Europe where unity and solidarity would prevail over discord.
+The Foundation's creation expressed their belief in – and commitment to – the European Project: a vision of a Europe where unity and solidarity would prevail over discord.

 Corinne Evens, daughter of the founders, is the Honorary President of the Foundation.
-Joe Elborn is the Foundation's Executive Director, and Monique Canto-Sperber is the Chairwoman of the Executive Committee.
+Joe Elborn is the Foundation's Executive Director, and Monique Canto-Sperber is the Chairwoman of the Advisory Board.

-Find out all about our activities and projects in the last years in our Annual Reports or check our current projects and prizes.
+Find out about our previous activities and projects in our Annual Reports: